Cryptonomic/Conseil/docs/README.md

 ### Configuration

 `conseil` and `lorre` use [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format to store configuration.
-Read more at [Typesafe Config] github page(https://github.com/lightbend/config)
+Read more at [Typesafe Config](https://github.com/lightbend/config) github page.

-### Datasource configuration
+### Metadata overrides

+Metadata enables dynamic querying of data sources provided by Conseil and allows for chain-agnostic UIs, like Arronax, to be built while still providing a high level of specialization.
+Some of the metadata override keys are helpful for query construction, but a large number of them exist for rendering.

-In addition to the metadata derived from the schema, it's possible to extend or override it.
-In the `/src/main/resources/reference.conf` file under the `metadata-overrides` section there is a structure in the format: platform/network/entity/attribute that allows this.
-For example, table columns used for internal purposes like foreign key constraints can be hidden from view with `visible: false`.
-This applies to whole entities as well.
-It's possible to override the `displayName` property at any level as well.
-Preferred, or default `dataFormat` can also be added.
+In addition to the metadata derived from the schema, it's possible to extend and override it.
+This information is stored in configuration files inside `/src/main/resources/metadata/` which are referenced from `/src/main/resources/metadata.conf` that is itself included from `src/main/resources/reference.conf`.
+Metadata hierarchy is platform/network/entity/attribute, different options are available at each level.

+Note the naming convention in this file.
+Hyphenated keys become camel-cased when presented via the metadata service in JSON format.
+For example `display-name` in the config file appears as `displayName` in the JSON response.

+#### Common metadata

+These overrides are available at all levels.

+- `description`: Item description.
+- `display-name`: Item name.
+- `visible`: Item visibility, default is `false`.
+This means when a new entity is added to the Conseil database, it must be explicitly enabled.

+#### Entity metadata

+- `display-name-plural`: Arronax uses this to render entity tab titles here it will show "Blocks" instead of "Block".

+#### Attribute metadata

+- `currency-symbol`: Associated with Currency type fields, contains currency symbol or code, for example, 'XTZ', or 'ꜩ'
+- `currency-symbol-code`: Same as `currency-symbol`, but stores the Unicode index of the currency symbol, for 'ꜩ' it would be `42793`
+- `data-format`: Presently used to customize date format.
+String contents of this item have no impact on how the data is sent or queried, it would be up to the implementing UI to interpret this content.
+- `display-order`: Hints to a UI as to the order in which the fields should appear by default.
+- `display-priority`: Hints to the UI the relative priority of the data, allowing lower priority information that could be removed due to space constraints while keeping more relevant things in view.
+- `data-type`: One of: DateTime, String, Int, Decimal, Boolean, Hash, AccountAddress, Currency.
+- `placeholder`: Intended to be used for sample values that might appear as placeholder text in search boxes.
+- `reference`
+- `scale`: Used with Decimal and Currency types to scale the value for display.
+This number is an `int` power of 10.

 ### Initializing the Data Store